IsolatedSingularity/starter-hugo-academic/content/_index.md

     content:
       title: Personal
       text: |
-        <em>Something watches from the edges of the screen.
-You probably shouldn't scroll further.</em>
+        <em>You feel it before you see it.
+A flicker at the edge of the viewport.
+It knows you scrolled this far.
+It has been waiting.</em>
       filters:
         folders:
           - project